-A public authority which must be established in each member State.
+A public authority must be established in each Member State.
 The supervisory authority is responsible for monitoring the application of the Regulation, to protect the fundamental rights and freedom of users in relation to processing.

-Controller- The controller is any company or organisation in charge of ensuring and documenting that the users’ data is processed in accordance to the Regulation.
+Controller- The controller is any company or organization in charge of ensuring and documenting that the users’ data is processed in accordance with the Regulation.

 ‘Controllers’ are entities that determine the purposes and means of processing personal data in comparison to ‘processors’ who carry out the processing on behalf of the controllers.
 In this, Chinese companies that have no direct business operation in any of the 28-member states of the European union but have a web presence, will also have to implement GDPR into their privacy policies.
 This is because personal data or behavioural information is being collected and if those individuals are EU residents, then the company is subject to the requirements of GDPR.

 The definition of personal data has been expanded under the GDPR to reflect the type of data that is being collected by organisations.
 Under the GDPR, ‘personal data’ is defined as any information or type of data that can directly or indirectly identify a natural person’s identity.
 These include but are not limited to IP addresses, cookies, economic, cultural and mental health information.
 Processing special categories of data such as race, religion, sexual orientation, political opinions are prohibited unless explicit consent has been obtained.